Elukoye/Associations/README.md

 ### Features:

 * A user can register for an account
-* A user can login and logout
+* A user can login
-* A user can change their details
+* A user can change their account details
+* A user can create events
+* A user can attend events
+* And a user can logout

 * Bootstrap source in vendor/assets
 * Font awesome CSS source
 * Google Analytics Integration